-Manage list items (IP addresses) · Cloudflare Firewall Rules docs
+Manage IP List items

 Upload a CSV file

-To add items to a Firewall Rules list by uploading a CSV file, follow these steps:
+To add items to an IP List by uploading a CSV file:

 In the Add items to list page, click Upload CSV.

 Browse to the location of the CSV file, select it, and click Open.

-The Add items to list page updates to include the items from the CSV file:
+The displayed items in the page will include the items loaded from the CSV file.

 You can continue to edit the items in the list before adding them: